farazAV/AppVirality-Android-SDK-2.0/README.md

 If you have multiple <b>INSTALL_REFERRER</b> receivers in your App, please go through the documentation [here](https://github.com/farazAV/AppVirality-Android-SDK-2.0/wiki/Using-Multiple-Install-Referrer-Receivers).

-4) Declare <i>GrowthHackActivity</i> if you want to use AppVirality Default UI.
-With this, you must either use <i>AppViralityTheme</i> style as the theme or create a new style extending <i>AppViralityTheme</i> as its parent, in case you want to customize the growth hack screen using <i>AppViralityTheme</i> style attributes.
+4) Declare GrowthHackActivity.java activity if you want to use AppVirality Default UI.
+With this, you must either use AppViralityTheme as the theme for GrowthHackActivity.java while declaring it as an activity in you manifest or create a new style extending AppViralityTheme as its parent, modifying the style attributes values as per your requirements and then use this theme for the GrowthHackActivity.java in the manifest.

 ```java
 <activity